EvolEcolGroup/pastclim/README.md

 ## Current issues

 If something does not work, check the [issues on GitHub](https://github.com/EvolEcolGroup/pastclim/issues) to see whether the problem has already been reported.
 If not, feel free to create an new issue.
+Please make sure you have updated to the latest version of `pastclim` on CRAN, as well as updating all other packages on your system, and  provide
-Please make sure you provide [a reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) for the developers to investigate the problem.
+[a reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) for the developers to investigate the problem.

 ---